Are you looking for the surest way to get into a University in Nigeria through JAMB without knowing anybody?

 Depending on the University,

-Post UTME questions are often just English, Mathematics and General Knowledge or exactly the same subjects you did in JAMB.
+Post UTME questions are either just English, Mathematics & General Knowledge or exactly the same subjects you did in JAMB.

-While the scores are either totalled over 30, 50, 100 or 400 and then sliced in half or quarter before being added to your points.
+While the scores are totalled over 30, 50, 100 or 400 and then divided appropriately before being added to your points.